 I believe this is the best way to visit Tanna volcano.
 You will have time to experience it in different ways than just reaching the top to see the eruption.
 We could hear the volcano all day and all night long.
 After a while, you get used to it.
 And we were excited every time we could glimpse the dark cloud or the lava.

 The summit of Mount Yasur is not the only beautiful place to visit to enjoy Tanna volcano, and you actually miss out a lot if you choose to only do a day trip to Tanna volcano.

 Hiking the ash plain of Tanna Volcano

-We spent hours walking in the canyon build by a river through the ashes at the base of Mount Yasur.
+We spent hours walking in the canyon shaped by a river through the ashes at the base of Mount Yasur.
 I had never seen such a landscape.
 It was stunning.

 I would place this walk in the must-do list when in Tanna, as much as going to the top of the volcano.